Sayed Alwadaei

 Sayed Ahmed Alwadaei is director of advocacy at the UK-based Bahrain Institute for Rights and Democracy (BIRD).
 Alwadaei fled Bahrain and the regime of King Hamad bin Isa Al Khalifa in approximately 2012, establishing refugee status in the UK.
-In 2015, the Bahrain government stripped him of his nationality rendering him and his UK-born daughter stateless.
+In 2015, the Bahrain government stripped him of his nationality, rendering him and his UK-born daughter stateless.

 Biography

 Alwadaei was involved in the 2011 Arab Spring in Bahrain.
 As a result, he was jailed and tortured.
 Alwadaei bears a prominent scar on his forehead, which he told a British Parliamentary Committee is from "the boot of a police officer, who was kicking me while I was on the ground".

 Alwadaei's Bahraini citizenship was arbitrarily stripped in 2015, leaving him and his UK-born daughter stateless.
 In 2016 Alwadaei's wife and infant son were detained in Bahrain as a result of his activism in the UK.

-In 2017 Alwadaei was outside of the Bahraini embassy when someone from within the embassy threw boiling water on the protest he was involved in.
+In 2017 Alwadaei was outside of the Bahraini embassy in London when someone from a balcony of the embassy threw boiling water on the protest he was involved in.

 In 2017, a Bahraini court sentenced three of Alwadaei's relatives to three years in prison on terrorism charges.
 The UN called for all three to be released from detention and suggested evidence showed they had been victims of torture and false confessions.
 Also in 2017, Alwadaei's daughter was born in the UK, but was unable to claim a Bahraini or British passport, with Alwadaei writing for The Guardian that, "She has never owned a passport and cannot leave the country.
 Her only official form of identification remains her birth certificate."

 In 2018, a Bahraini court sentenced his wife to two months in jail in absentia.

 In 2023, Alwadaei was arbitrarily detained at Gatwick airport.
 The home secretary, James Cleverly, has apologised and arranged for compensation to be paid after accepting that this was unlawful.

 Alwadaei's British citizenship has been severely delayed by the Home Office, which was condemned by The European Network on Statelessness.
 The Foreign, Commonwealth and Development Office was revealed to have asked the Home Office to block Alwadaei's application for UK citizenship due to concerns it would affect bilateral relations with Bahrain.
 In 2024 Alwadaei was finally granted UK citizenship after threatening legal action.